 Sony's technologically advanced WH-1000XM5 are the fifth generation of Sony's flagship wireless headphones.
 Like Sony's previous models, they offer top-tier noise canceling, excellent quality wireless audio, and plush comfort.
 This enticing combination earned the model a rare five-star rating in our review and — thanks to a series of continued improvements — maintains the WH-1000 series' status as the best headphones you can buy.

 At the heart of the WH-1000XM5 is outstanding wireless sound.
 Though they use smaller drivers than their predecessors, they manage to produce a more refined and more detailed performance that trades big, in-your-face bass, with subtlety and nuance.
-Perhaps because of this difference from the WH-1000XM4, Sony has chosen to keep selling the older model alongside the XM5.

 The XM3 and XM4 models compared well to Bose's Noise Cancelling Headphones 700, but now that we have the XM5, it's no contest.
 Sony's top-of-the-line cans outclass the Bose in every meaningful way.